Theratechnologies Announces Launch of Trogarzo in Germany

 First commercial launch in Europe

 MONTREAL, Sept.
-10, 2020 (GLOBE NEWSWIRE) -- Theratechnologies Inc. (Theratechnologies) (TSX: TH) (NASDAQ: THTX), a biopharmaceutical company focused on the development and commercialization of innovative therapies, is pleased to announce that Trogarzo will be commercially available in Germany as of tomorrow through its subsidiary, Theratechnologies Europe Limited.
+10, 2020 /PRNewswire/ -- Theratechnologies Inc. (Theratechnologies) (TSX: TH) (NASDAQ: THTX), a biopharmaceutical company focused on the development and commercialization of innovative therapies, is pleased to announce that Trogarzo will be commercially available in Germany as of tomorrow through its subsidiary, Theratechnologies Europe Limited.

 Theratechnologies filed its health technology assessment for Trogarzo with the Gemeinsamer Bundesausschuss (GB-A), the German health authority.
 Based on German regulations, Trogarzo can be commercialized while the file is being reviewed by the GB-A.